grill-lab/Interactive-CAsT/README.md

 CAsT Searcher is a simple tool developed to help with creating the evaluation topics for the 2021 edition of the [Conversational Assistance Track](http://www.treccast.ai/).
 The tool allows topic developers to visually assess the behaviour of a retrieval system, ultimately making it easier to develop challenging, but interesting, topics for the Track.

 CAsT Searcher is designed to be as modular and extensible as possible.
-It is built using a microservice architecture, with loosely coupled services that communicate with each other through protocol buffers and grpc.
+It is built using a microservice architecture, with loosely coupled services that communicate through protocol buffers and grpc.

 ## Architecture